karlosos/pitchmap/website/docs/demos.md

 ## Other apps

 Project consists of few separated apps.
-The main one is named **PitchMap** which performs entire process of camera calibration, players detection, players classification and projecting positions to the 2d map. **Annotator** is a program for manual calibration and players annotation for evaluation purposes. **Comparator** is an app for comparing different approaches with real data gatherem with annotator.
+The main one is named **PitchMap** which performs entire process of camera calibration, players detection, players classification and projecting positions to the 2d map. **Annotator** is a program for manual calibration and players annotation for evaluation purposes. **Comparator** is an app for comparing different approaches with real data gathered with annotator.
 We've also created simple script **Heatmap** for generating heatmaps.

 ### Annotator